-France is known for its gastronomic delights, from Patisserie windows filled with beautiful sweet creations to Michelin star restaurants headed by famous chefs, so unsurprisingly food is extremely important part a French Christmas.
-December 24th is the main day, and people enjoy a late night feast called Le Reveillon or the awakening as it continues into the early hours.
+France is known for its gastronomic delights, from patisserie windows filled with beautiful sweet creations to Michelin star restaurants headed by famous chefs, so unsurprisingly food is an extremely important part of a French Christmas.
+December 24th is the main day, and people enjoy a late night feast called Le Reveillon, or the awakening, as it continues into the early hours.
 Family and friends meet to enjoy several festive delicacies, most likely including the following.

 1. Caviar and champagne